jessereynolds/pe_testing/burnside-static-catalogs.markdown

 and do a puppet run on the master.

 Create a user 'bofh' as a member of the Operators group.

+Generate password reset link for 'bofh' user.
+Paste it into a different browser session and proceed to assign a password to the bofh user.

 Configure the puppet-access client on the puppet master for the root user: